dsarrut/syd-doc/image.md

 - associated dicoms (DicomSerie)
 - frame_of_reference_uid: coordinate system

+---

-Command line tools
+**Command line tools to create a new image**
  - `sydInsertImage` : insert an image file in the db
  - `sydCopyImage`: insert a copy of an image
  - `sydInsertImageFromDicom`: convert a DicomSerie to an image
  - `sydStitchDicom`: convert 2 dicom into a single stitched image
- - `sydInsertIntegratedActivityImage`: compute time integrated activity image from a set of images
+ - `sydInsertIntegratedActivityImage`: compute time integrated activity image from a set of images (lot of options)
  - `sydInsertSubstituteRadionuclideImage`:
  - `sydInsertDecayCorrectedImage`